 Below is your first project in its entirety.
 You can just copy/paste it into the main.tbs file.

-At this point you are probably wondering about the DHCP.
-Isn't this the safe and convenient way to assign a valid and unoccupied IP address?
-Isn't it normal (common) for a network device to procure an IP while booting?
+You might be wondering about DHCP: Isn't it a safe and convenient way to assign a valid and unoccupied IP address?
+Isn't it normal — if not outright common — for a network device to procure an IP address while booting?

-Tibbo devices are different!
-They boot with the default IP of 18.104.22.168.
-Your program can directly manipulate this IP — through the .ip property of the net. object.
-Should your application need to use the DHCP, we offer a DHCP library.
-You can easily integrate it into your next project.
+Tibbo devices are different, as they boot with a default IP address of 220.127.116.11.
+Your program can directly configure this IP address through the net.ip property.
+Should your application need to use DHCP, we offer a DHCP library that is easily integrated into your projects.

-Note 1: The correct IP is not required for cross-debugging to work.
-Even if you leave the default IP of 22.214.171.124 unchanged TIDE will be able to access your Tibbo device!
+Note that a correct IP address is not required for cross-debugging to work.
+Even if you leave the default IP address of 18.104.22.168 unchanged, TIDE will be able to access your Tibbo device.
+However, if you are using the TiOS Simulator, you must choose a suitable IP address independent of the host PC's IP address.

 ** Tibbo Basic **